-We know how important it is for patients and visitors to see their loved ones and so, following publication of updated guidance from NHS England, we’re delighted to announce that we would like to welcome visitors back to Lister Hospital in Stevenage.
+We know how important it is for patients and visitors to see their loved ones and so, following publication of updated guidance from NHS England, we’re pleased that since April 2021 we’ve been able to welcome patients back to Lister Hospital in Stevenage.

-If the prevalence of cases increases either locally and/or nationally, we may be required to review our patient visiting policies in line with national guidance.
+If the prevalence of cases continues to increase either locally and/or nationally, we may be required to review our patient visiting policies.

 This page explains the steps you should take to arrange for one visitor to see their loved one who is an inpatient at Lister Hospital for a one-hour visit.
 For the safety of our patients and staff, that one visitor must be the same person for every visit.